fionamei/cashmate/README.md

 yarn install
 ```

-This app can be run on [Expo](https://docs.expo.dev/get-started/installation/), you may need to install the Expo Go app on your mobile device, and then install the expo dependencies
+This app can be run on [Expo](https://docs.expo.dev/get-started/installation/), you may need to install the Expo Go app on your mobile device, and then install the expo dependencies.
 ```bash
 yarn install --global expo-cli
 ```